 18. Ensure the proper removal and transportation of the body.

 19. Who, What, Where, How, and When – Who discovered the body?
 Who was present when the body was discovered?
 Where was the body discovered?
 How was the victim killed?
 When was the body discovered?
 Who witnessed the murder?
-Etc. Document all, no matter how insignificant it sounds at the time.
+Etc. Document everything, no matter how insignificant it sounds at the time.

 20. Document EMS records/activity.
 Obtain a copy of the EMS call sheet/report, if possible.

-21. Document witness statements – What they observed, the victim’s actions prior to death, killer’s description, etc.
+21. Document witness statements.
+What they observed, the victim’s actions prior to death, killer’s description, etc.

 22. Note medical examiner’s comments.

-23. Obtain witness statements and contact information.
+23. Obtain written witness statements, if possible, and contact information.

 25. Be certain that all evidence has been recovered before releasing the scene.